jaguilarweb/travel-planner-app/README.md

 - Incorporate icons into forecast.
 - Allow user to Print their trip and/or export to PDF.
 - Allow the user to remove the trip.

+## Disclaimer

+- Disclaimer: This is a proposal or test project and your use of the code is under your own accountability.

+- Trademarks: Any of the trademarks, service marks, collective marks, design rights, personality rights or similar rights that are mentioned, used or cited in this project are the property of their respective owners.
+Their use here does not imply that you may use them for any other purpose other than for the same or a similar informational use as contemplated by the original authors.

+## Author

+This application and documentation were created by Jenny Aguilar.